 By volunteering your time, you’ll be able to cultivate relationships and build future business contacts over a good cause.

-2. Offer Your Expertise
+2. Impart Your Expertise

 Another way to make use of your expertise is to offer a free class or workshop to help people develop or improve on skills related to your industry.
 Create a class around a specific topic such as ‘Social Media 101’ or ‘10 Personal Financing Rules to Live By.’
 Or, consider donating your services in a similar way to a charity to use as an auction prize for an event they are hosting.

-3. Look for Local Sponsorship Opportunities
+3. Keep an Eye Out for Local Sponsorship Opportunities

 Build ties with your community and get the name of your business out there by sponsoring local activities such as a kid’s sports team, volunteering as part of a highway cleanup project, or sponsoring a friend who is running a 5K for a good cause.